-Another chemical that is frequently found in salons is Toluene.
+is Toluene.
 Toluene is a very common chemical found in many polishes and cosmetics.
-A petroleum based by-product, it is a harmful neurotoxin which can cause dry or cracked skin; headaches, dizziness, and numbness.
+A petroleum-based by-product, it is a harmful neurotoxin which can cause dry or cracked skin; headaches, dizziness, and numbness.
 Not only can Toluene irritate the eyes, nose, throat, and lungs and cause damage to the liver and kidneys, but also can affect the function of the brain and central nervous system.
 It can also pose implications for the healthy development of children.